Oregon State hires Scott Barnes as athletic director

 Oregon State features 18 sports with 535 student-athletes and an operating budget of $84 million, a slightly larger operation than Pittsburgh, which has 19 sports, 475 student-athletes and a $75 million budget.

+Oregon State Deputy Athletic Director of Administration and Senior Woman Administrator Marianne Vydra has served as interim vice president and director of OSU intercollegiate athletics since Stansbury's departure.

+''Everything that we will do will be defined by excellence,'' Barnes said about his new job in a statement released by the Beavers. ''Success will be measured in wins, championships and by providing the best student-athlete experience possible.''

-Barnes, 54, has spent the majority of his life in the western part of the United States.
+The 54-year-old has spent the majority of his life in the western part of the United States.
 He played basketball at Fresno State and has worked in various capacities at Humboldt State in California, Eastern Washington, Washington and Utah State.